Torque3DResources/objectiveModule/README.md

 ```
 ObjectiveStatus(%ObjectiveTag)
 ```
-> Polls the $ObjectiveManager.Objectives array for the state of a Objective
+> Polls the ObjectiveModule.Objectives array for the state of a Objective
 > current list: active, pause, complete, failed

 ```